wood1466/analysis-whitewater-basin-mn-sedimentation-surveys-jjwood/README.md

 This section begins the statistical hypohtesis testing.

 First, it slices through the input DataFrame to select the time intervals required to complete the ANOVA tests:
-1. The mean transect elevation change rates of interval 1,
+1. The mean-transect-elevation-change rates of interval 1,
-2. the mean transect elevation change rates of interval 2, and
+2. the mean-transect-elevation-change rates of interval 2, and
-3. the mean transect elevation change rates of interval 3.
+3. the mean-transect-elevation-change rates of interval 3.

 <p aling="center">
   <img width="645" height="180" alt="Screenshot 2025-11-08 at 9 31 42 AM" src="https://github.com/user-attachments/assets/23f1ebd7-c0d9-4d81-9c01-7a696f89ba24" />